Background pattern

 Seek emergency medical attention if you have any of these symptoms of an allergic reaction: hives; difficulty breathing; swelling of the face, lips, tongue, or throat.

-• early diarrhea: starts within 24 hours after receiving this medicine, and is accompanied by symptoms such as: runny nose, increased salivation, tearing of the eyes, sweating, flushing, abdominal cramps (this may occur while the medicine is being administered.
-In this case, inform your healthcare professional immediately.
-Medications may be administered to stop and/or reduce this early side effect).
+• Early diarrhea: starts within 24 hours after receiving this medicine, and is accompanied by symptoms such as: runny nose, increased salivation, tearing of the eyes, sweating, flushing, abdominal cramps (this can occur while the medicine is being administered.
+In this case, notify the healthcare professional immediately.
+Medicines can be administered to stop and/or reduce this early adverse effect).

-• late diarrhea: starts more than 24 hours after receiving this medicine.
-Due to dehydration and electrolyte imbalance with diarrhea, it is essential to be in contact with healthcare professionals for control and to obtain recommendations on medications and dietary modifications.
+• Late diarrhea: starts more than 24 hours after receiving this medicine.
+Due to dehydration and electrolyte imbalance problems with diarrhea, it is essential to be in contact with healthcare professionals for control and to obtain recommendations on medications and dietary modifications.

 Inform your doctor or nurse if you experience any of the following symptoms.